 So after all of the studies (and there are hundreds more than are referenced here), what is the consensus for the cancer risk from light at night?
-The World Health Organization and the American Medical Association both place light at night as a probable carcinogen.
+Both the World Health Organization and the American Medical Association both place light at night as a probable carcinogen.

-The range of increased relative risk of breast cancer, according to different studies, is anywhere from 35% to 79% to 200%.
+Other studies show a range of increased relative risk – from 35% to 79% to 200%.

 So light at night is not as risky as carrying the BRCA mutations, but possibly as risky or riskier than hormone replacement therapy.

 Lifehacks for preventing the increased cancer risk:

 Full-spectrum light during the day (e.g. go outside!):

 Get as much exposure to full-spectrum light as possible during the day.
 Go outside in the morning when you get up.
 Have your cup of tea or coffee outdoors.
 A recent study also showed blue light-emitting bulbs during the day help increase the production of melatonin at night.[ref]

 Wear blue-blocking glasses in the evening starting a couple of hours before bedtime.
 Many studies show that wearing blue-blocking glasses in the evening increases melatonin production and sleep quality and quantity.[ref][ref]

 Get some curtains and sleep in the dark.
 True dark is needed, so get blackout curtains or perhaps curtains over blackout shades.
 Also, get rid of all the little lights in your bedroom from LED indicator lights.
 A little bit of black electrical tape will block them out.

 Curcumin: A cell study found that curcumin in combination with melatonin killed bladder cancer cells.
 So perhaps taking curcumin at night before bed would increase its cancer prevention ability.[ref]